 Specify the boundary conditions.
 To do this, select the boundaries along the x-axis.
 Select Boundary > Specify Boundary Conditions.
 In the resulting dialog box, specify a Neumann boundary condition with g = 0 and q = 0.

 All other boundaries have a Dirichlet boundary condition with h = 1 and r = 0, which is the default boundary condition in the PDE app.

 Specify the coefficients by selecting PDE > PDE Specification or clicking the PDE button on the toolbar.
 Double-click each subdomain and specify the following coefficients:

 Air gap: µ =

 Choose the nonlinear solver.
-To do this, select Parameters from the Solve menu and check Use nonlinear solver.
+To do this, select Solve > Parameters and check Use nonlinear solver.
 Here, you also can adjust the tolerance parameter and choose to use the adaptive solver together with the nonlinear solver.

 Plot the magnetic flux density B using arrows and the equipotential lines of the magnetostatic potential A using a contour plot.
-To do this, select Parameters from the Plot menu and choose the contour and arrows plots in the resulting dialog box.
-Using the Axes Limits from the Options menu, adjust the axes limits as needed.
+To do this, select Plot > Parameters and choose the contour and arrows plots in the resulting dialog box.
+Using Options > Axes Limits, adjust the axes limits as needed.
 For example, use the Auto check box.

 The plot shows that the magnetic flux is parallel to the equipotential lines of the magnetostatic potential.